 Often companies are unaware of existing vulnerabilities within applications or infrastructure that a potential attacker could successfully exploit, breaching a companies confidential data and damaging brand integrity.
-Testing discovers and confirms vulnerabilities exist and provides clear instructions allowing your company to fix the discovered security issues.
+Penetration testing discovers and confirms vulnerabilities exist and provides clear instructions allowing your company to fix the discovered security issues.

-Cyber security testing performed by OSCP certified & CREST registered penetration testers
+Cyber security testing performed by OSCP & CREST certified penetration testing consultants

 As no targets are exploited it’s not possible to perform pivoting, data exfiltration or privilege escalation on a vulnerability assessment.
 Due to this limitation assessing the impact of a breach and what data a potential attackers may gain access to are also not part of a vulnerability assessment.